 “Pornhub has now disabled its website in Texas.
 Sites like Pornhub are on the run because Texas has a law that aims to prevent them from showing harmful, obscene material to children.
 In Texas, companies cannot get away with showing porn to children.
 If they don’t want to comply, they should leave Texas.”

-The Texas law is also being challenged by the American Civil Liberties Union (ACLU), the Free Speech Coalition, and other groups, which have argued that the bill exposes users to the potential for identity theft, tracking, or extortion.
-The legal challenges also note that the law is not particularly effective because it does not require age verification by social media sites (including X, formerly Twitter) or search engines, where pornography can be rampant.
+In addition to Pornhub’s arguments, the law was challenged by the American Civil Liberties Union (ACLU), the Free Speech Coalition, and other groups, which argued that the bill exposes users to the potential for identity theft, tracking, or extortion.
+The legal challenges also noted that the law isn’t particularly effective because it does not require age verification by social media sites (including X, formerly Twitter) or search engines, where pornography can be rampant.

 How to Access Blocked Websites in Texas